Tech-at-DU/d3-tutorial/16-D3-React/readme.md

 export default BarChart
 ```

-Notice this component is rendering an SVG element.
+Notice, this component is rendering an SVG element.
 Here you created some groups: `plot-area`, `x-axis`, and `y-axis`.
 In the previous examples you created those dynamically with D3.
 Here you wrote those elements and will populate them with D3.

 Now update the `BarChart` component in `BarChart.js`.
 Here you are importing the new `useD3`, and add the code to draw the bar chart.